google-research/football/README.md

 See: https://github.com/google-research/football/issues/1

-### Building docker image under MacOS
+### Building a docker image under MacOS

 You may need to increase memory for building.
-Go to docker menu, then Preferences, then Advanced/Memory and set memory to 4GB.
+Go to the docker menu, then Preferences, then Advanced/Memory and set memory to the 4GB.